+35725368683

 • The fitness and honesty of the CASP beneficiaries and persons in management positions;

-• The conditions in relation to CASP registration;
+• The conditions concerning CASP registration;

-• Organizational and operational requirements;
+• Organisational and operational requirements;

 • Performing Know Your Client and other client due diligence measures;